KaikySantos/postfix-expressions/README.md

 # Solve postfix expressions 🧮
-Receives a fixed postfix expression and returns the result!
+Receives a postfix expression and returns the result!

 I made this program for the college data structure discipline.